Who can participate?

 What is needed to take the exam without a teacher?

-To take the exam using the online supervision system (Option B), you will need: (1) A computer, laptop, or phone with a webcam (exam device), (2) A second phone with a working camera and microphone (supervision phone), and (3) A valid government-issued ID card or passport.
+To take the exam using the online supervision system, you will need: (1) A computer, laptop, or phone with a webcam (exam device), (2) A second phone with a working camera and microphone (supervision phone), and (3) A valid government-issued ID card or passport.
 All devices must be connected to the internet and have sufficient battery or be connected to power.
 You will also need a stable internet connection throughout the exam.

 What are the requirements for the exam environment?